Business Entities

 Logical Entities

-Our API design is reflecting these data objects.
-Each entity has one or multiple REST endpoints to read and update data.
-Additionally, we offer callback subscription endpoints, which can be used to register a callback URL for relevant events.
+Our API design closely reflects these data objects.
+Each entity has one or more REST endpoints to read or update data.
+Additionally, we offer callback subscription endpoints that allow you to register a URL to receive notifications about relevant events.

 Entity Relations